sync667/Steam-Web-API2/README.md

 Steam Web API
 =============

-A wrapper library that allows you to send requests to Steam Web API implemented in PHP Laravel Framework.
+A wrapper library that allows you to send requests to Steam Web API implemented in `PHP Laravel Framework`.

 This library simply takes arguments from method call and uses `GuzzleHttp` to send request Steam Web API and returns the response as expected.

-It's thin client and usable for every game in Steam.
+It requires minimum `PHP 5.4` version.

 ## Installation